The Ultimate List of CRM Statistics for 2023

 These alerts can help sales reps follow up on leads more efficiently and close more sales in the long run.

-The right stakeholders also get notified of important events and new leads when they access their accounts on their phone, which means access to CRM on mobile devices is crucial if a business is to stay up to date.
+The right stakeholders also get notified of important events and new leads when they access their accounts on their phones, which means access to CRM on mobile devices is crucial if a business is to stay up to date.

 Image credit: Superoffice.com